No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Abstract

 \section{Abstract}

-AI systems often fail to deliver reliable predictions across all inputs, prompting the need for hybrid human-AI decision-making.
-Existing Learning to Defer (L2D) approaches address this by training deferral models, but these are sensitive to changes in expert composition and require significant retraining if experts change.
+AI systems often struggle to provide reliable predictions across all inputs, motivating hybrid human-AI decision-making.
+Existing Learning to Defer (L2D) approaches address this by training models to selectively defer to human experts.
+However, these approaches require extensive training data annotated by all experts and are sensitive to changes in expert composition, necessitating costly retraining.
 We propose a training-free, model- and expert-agnostic framework for expert deferral based on conformal prediction.
-Our method uses the prediction set generated by a conformal predictor to identify label-specific uncertainty and selects the most discriminative expert using a \textit{segregativity} criterion, measuring how well an expert distinguishes between the remaining plausible labels.
-Experiments on CIFAR10-H and ImageNet16-H show that our method consistently outperforms both the standalone model and the strongest expert, with accuracies attaining $99.57\pm0.10\%$ and $99.40\pm0.52\%$, while reducing expert workload by up to a factor of $11$.
-The method remains robust under degraded expert performance and shows a gradual performance drop in low-information settings.
-These results suggest a scalable, retraining-free alternative to L2D for real-world human-AI collaboration.
+Our method leverages prediction sets from a conformal predictor to quantify label-specific uncertainty and selects the most suitable expert using a \textit{segregativity} criterion, which measures how well an expert discriminates among plausible labels.
+Experiments across three models on CIFAR10-H and HAM10000 demonstrate that our method can reduce the number of training labels per expert by up to 91.3\% while maintaining predictive accuracy in low-data regimes.
+Being training-free, it also reduces training time by two orders of magnitude, offering a scalable, alternative to L2D for real-world human-AI collaboration.